Deepslalitha/DockerKubeApp/README.md

  **Spring Boot App**

-       For testing CI /CD flow, a spring boot app is build that has a static API which will return a text.
+       For testing CI /CD flow, a spring boot app is built that has a static API which will return a text.
        The APP is build with JDK -11 and Spring Boot.
        The Class can be found at
          https://github.com/Deepslalitha/DockerKubeApp/blob/main/src/main/java/com/example/demo/DemoController.java.

-       For carrying out this activity, I have made use of AWS ec2 instance  (Ubuntu) with 25 GB volume .
-The instance is of type medium as minikube installation required 20GB of free space and min 2 CPUs.

 **Set up an AWS Instance**

-     An AWS instance was set up to be used as the Jenkins server.
-An instance with type as T2 Medium was created with storage as 25 GB. since Minikube needed about 2 CPUs and 20 GB memory.
+     An AWS instance is set up to be used as the Jenkins server.
+An instance with type as T2 Medium is created with storage as 25 GB. since Minikube needs about 2 CPUs and 20 GB memory.

      The security group of the instance is updated to add an  CUSTOM TCP inbound rule .
      Add  Custom TCP Port 8080, so that jenkins can be accessed using public IP address . if you do not add this port then you will not be able to access Jenkins using the public IP address of the AWS EC2 instance.

-     The pem file having key-pair is downloaded to the local system so that the instance can be accessed using ssh from powershell.
+     The pem file having key-pair is downloaded to the local system so that the instance can be accessed using ssh from powershell. eg - ssh -i "Jenkins.pem"  ubuntu@ec2-65-2-125-60.ap-south-1.compute.amazonaws.com.
-     The pem file is naamed as HadoopLab.pem (ec2 is being used for hadoop labs s well, so I maintain a pem for connecting to the instances). ssh -i "HadoopLab.pem"  ubuntu@ec2-65-2-125-60.ap-south-1.compute.amazonaws.com.

  **Install JDK in the instance**

-       From the local sysytem, using ssh connect to the ec2 instance and execute the below steps as java was not pre installed in the instance. sudo apt-get update
+       From the local sytem, using ssh --> connect to the ec2 instance and execute the below steps as java is not pre installed in the instance. sudo apt-get update
        sudo apt install openjdk-11-jre-headless
-       Executing  java -version should give openjdk version "11.0.11" 2024-03-24.
+       Executing  java -version should give 'openjdk version "11.0.11" 2024-03-24'.

 **Install and set up Jenkins**